jermnelson/Discover-Aristotle/doc/index.rst

 Aristotle is a bibliographic Django_ project for creating discovery and management of born digital and physical artifacts.
 Aristotle uses a number of other open-source toolset including EULFedora_, EULXML_, Sunburnt_, and PyMARC_.
 For the Discovery interface, Aristotle uses a forked version of the Kochief_ Django application.
+To provide commenting and other social web features, Aristotle is based on Pinax_.

 Project's documentation resides at `aristotle.readthedocs.org <http://aristotle.readthedocs.org/en/latest/>`_.